AP English Language

 Course meeting times: Students will have assignments due every weekday on our course website.
 This course has no required live components; work can be completed at any time on the day it is due.
 I am happy to accommodate students who need to work ahead or who face particularly busy times during their school year.

 Breaks: There will be no assignments due on any U.S. National Holidays.
-Students will have one week off for Thanksgiving (Nov.
-20 - 26) and two weeks off for Christmas / New Years (Dec.
-18 - Jan.
-1).
-In addition, they will have "working breaks" in the fall and the spring semesters, during which time they will have one or two major assignments due but no daily assignments.
-These "working breaks" will be from October 1 - 14 and March 26 - April 8.
+Students will have one week off for fall break (September 24 - 30), one week off for Thanksgiving (Nov.
+19 - 25), two weeks off for Christmas / New Years (Dec.
+22 - Jan.
+4), and one week off for spring break (April 22-28).

-Instructor Qualifications: This is my tenth year teaching online AP English Language.
+Instructor Qualifications: This is my eleventh year teaching online AP English Language.
 I graduated summa cum laude from the University of Pittsburgh in 2004, majoring in English nonfiction writing and Psychology.
-I obtained a Masters of Education in Secondary English from Carlow University, studying homeschooling English programs for my master's thesis.
-I taught at a private school in Pittsburgh for the past two years and had a wonderful time teaching this online course (as well as online AP English Literature).
-In addition, I taught creative writing classes at the School of Advanced Jewish Studies in Pittsburgh and served as an SAT tutor for a major test preparation company.
+I obtained a Masters of Education in secondary English from Carlow University, studying homeschooling English programs for my master's thesis.
+I taught at a private school in Pittsburgh for two years and have taught AP English Language and AP English Literature through AP Homeschoolers since 2007.
+In addition, I taught creative writing classes at the School of Advanced Jewish Studies in Pittsburgh and served as an SAT tutor for a major test preparation company, and I've recently had the pleasure of teaching a bunch of little Israeli kids how to read in English.
 I have always loved writing nonfiction and once served as memoir editor of the University of Pittsburgh's undergraduate nonfiction magazine, Collision.
-My husband and I live near Tel Aviv, Israel, with our young daughter and son.
+My husband and I live near Tel Aviv, Israel, with our daughter and son.
 As a past participant in many online AP courses, I'm thrilled to have returned as a teacher!

-Section 2: This year, I will accept 35 students into my section of AP English Language.
-A section teacher-- Ms. Meredith Pochily-- will grade the work for 10 more students, for a total class size of 45 students.
-The students in Ms. Pochily's section will participate fully in the class as a whole, completing the same assignments, learning from the same general instruction, and interacting with all of their classmates (in my section and in Ms. Pochily's section).
+Section 2: This year, I will accept approximately 30 students into my section of AP English Language.
+A section teacher-- Ms. Rachel Garner-- will grade the work for approximately 10 more students, for a total class size of 40 students.
+The students in Ms. Garner's section will participate fully in the class as a whole, completing the same assignments, learning from the same general instruction, and interacting with all of their classmates (in my section and in Ms. Garner's section).
 Ms. Pochily will be responsible for grading the work from the students in her section and for monitoring their progress.

 Details: I am happy to respond to any and all questions about the class.
-My e-mail is minspektor.pahomeschoolers.com.
+My e-mail is email@example.com.
 (Note: my spam filter occasionally diverts e-mails from certain addresses coming to this account.
-If you don't hear back from me within a few days, please try sending a message to minspektor.gmail.com or contact me via PA Homeschoolers.)
-You can contact Ms. Pochily at email@example.com.
+If you don't hear back from me within a few days, please try sending a message to firstname.lastname@example.org or contact me via PA Homeschoolers.)
+You can contact Ms. Garner directly at rachelg

 Click here to open the application for Mrs. Inspektor's AP Language class.